fhiemdien/Fhi-Protocol-V9/README.md

-# Fhi Protocol V9 - Synthesis
+# Fhi Protocol V9.6.3 - Refinement
 ### An Experimental Framework for Emergent Intelligence

 Fhi is an experimental, browser-based framework for simulating emergent intelligence.
 It models a cognitive ecosystem where specialized AI agents collaborate, debate, and synthesize solutions to grand challenges—from the fundamental nature of consciousness to the unification of physics.
 This is not just a chatbot; it is a laboratory for observing how complex ideas evolve through multi-perspective analysis.